ruricolist/serapeum/reference.md

 - The entire loop must be surrounded with an implicit `nil` block.
 - The body of the loop must be an implicit `tagbody`.
 - There must be an optional `return` form which, if given, supplies the values to return from the loop.
-While this return form is being evaluated, the iteration variables are bound to `nil`.
+- While this return form is being evaluated, the iteration variables must be bound to `nil`.

 Say you wanted to define a `do-hash` macro that iterates over hash tables.
 A full implementation would look like this: